Prominent Cuban dissident economist Oscar Espinosa Chepe dead at 72

 "He told me once, 'It's ironic that I was thrown in prison for saying things that Raul is saying now,'" Saladrigas said.

-(Reporting by Marc Frank; Additional reporting by David Adams in Miami; Editing by Bill Trott and Sandra Maler)
+(Reporting by Marc Frank; Additional reporting by David Adams in Miami; Editing by Bill Trott)